-Hours: This tour is available on Thursday at 2 pm and Friday-Monday at 1:35 pm.
+Hours: This tour is available Tuesday-Saturday at 2:15 pm.
 Timing may vary, so make sure to check the Alcatraz City Cruises site for the most up-to-date hours.
 Because it only leaves once per day with less than 20 people, you should book this tour far in advance!

 Price: $97 for adults and $93 for juniors 12-17.

 Length: About 3 hours.

 What is included in the tour: The ferry transportation, a 2-hour guided tour around behind-the-scenes areas with a National Parks Ranger or historian, the Cellhouse audio tour, and exploring zones that are off-limits to the general public.